Skip to content

 normalizeWref(data.region) // 'Region/north'

 normalizeWref removes a trailing @vN, @HEAD, or @ALL.
-Reach for it wherever a wref may arrive pinned — for example results from client.thing.get and client.thing.getMany.
+Reach for it wherever a wref may arrive pinned — for example results from client.thing.get, client.thing.resolve, client.thing.graph, and client.thing.getMany.

 client.thing.refs(...) queries wref-typed fields.